 - From the Services window search for a Windows Subsystem for Linux service called LxssManager.

-- Right click on Lxssmanager service and select the option Restart.
-This will reboot/restart windows subsystem for Linux -WSL (Ubuntu, Debian, Kali, OpenSUSE etc).
-In the same way to shutdown or stop WSL select the STOP option.
+- Right-click on Lxssmanager service and select the option Restart.
+This will reboot/restart the windows subsystem for Linux -WSL (Ubuntu, Debian, Kali, OpenSUSE, etc).
+In the same way to shut down or stop WSL select the STOP option.

 Method 2: Powershell to Restart LxssManager